 Data is a ubiquitous resource on every college campus.
 Knowing efficient ways to leverage that resource for your student success efforts can bridge the gap between a student staying on for their next term or leaving the college forever.

 Every college and university is different; no two student-success systems are the same.
 However, every data-driven student success model is predicated on one core function: getting the right data to the right people at the right time.
 It sounds simple.
-But depending on how all that student information is stored, it can be anything but.
+But depending on how your institution stores all that student information, it can be anything but simple to access.

 Or, when information is requested, there isn’t enough time to capture and deploy the right student-success measures to make an impact.

 Timing and delivery of meaningful information are the first steps in deploying an effective student-success strategy.